Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-09-03 Update for Display Name Search and Stasis Energy

+Added docs for the new Bungie Name search API and the Stasis Energy type enum value.

 ## 2021-08-24 Update for Cross Play and the Season of the Lost

 Added Bungie Names and Bungie Friends.